hasanmoudud/geocompr/main.md

 </div>

 This means that we split each fold again into five spatially disjoint subfolds which are used to determine the optimal hyperparameters (`tune_level` object in the code chunk below; see Figure \@ref(fig:inner-outer) for a visual representation).
-To find the optimal hyperparameter combination we here fit 50 models in each of these subfolds with randomly selected hyperparameter values (`ctrl` object in the code chunk below).
+To find the optimal hyperparameter combination we here fit 50 models (`ctrl` object in the code chunk below) in each of these subfolds with randomly selected values for the hyperparameters C and Sigma.
-Additionally, we restrict the randomly chosen values to a predefined tuning space (`ps` object).
+The random selection of values C and Sigma is additionally restricted to a predefined tuning space (`ps` object).
-The latter was chosen with values recommended in the literature [@schratz_performance_nodate].
+The range of the tuning space was chosen with values recommended in the literature [@schratz_performance_nodate].

 <!--
 Questions Pat: